+3

+Your file

+Votre référence

+Our file

-Your file Votre référence Our File Notre référence
+Notre référence

 Date

+Address

-Dear :
+Dear [name]:

-This letter is in reference to your interview on (enter date of interview) concerning your criminal convictions and status in Canada.
+This letter is in reference to your interview on [enter date of interview] concerning your criminal

+convictions and status in Canada.

-Permanent residents of Canada are reported to the Minister when they have engaged in criminal activity of a serious nature.
-Your conviction for (name offence) is a reportable offence and, consequently, a report has been filed.
+Permanent residents of Canada are reported to the Minister when they have engaged in criminal activity

+of a serious nature.
+Your conviction for [name offence] is a reportable offence and, consequently, a report

+has been filed.

 This report is now a permanent part of your immigration record.
-The circumstances of your case have been considered carefully and it has been decided that the report will not be referred to the Immigration Division for an admissibility hearing at this time.
+The circumstances of your case have

+been considered carefully and it has been decided that the report will not be referred to the Immigration

+Division for an admissibility hearing at this time.

-If you have any further criminal convictions registered against you, or if new information comes to light, this decision will be reviewed.
-A future decision to pursue enforcement action may result in the referral of a report to the Immigration Division of the Immigration and Refugee Board for an admissibility hearing.
-The outcome of this hearing could result in a deportation order and your permanent removal from Canada.
+If you have any further criminal convictions registered against you, or if new information comes to light,

+this decision will be reviewed.
+A future decision to pursue enforcement action may result in the referral of

+a report to the Immigration Division of the Immigration and Refugee Board for an admissibility hearing.